 8. Governance Structure:

-Ugam has set up a governance structure which is responsible for implementing and administering its CSR Policy, in compliance with the requirements of Section 135 of the Act.
+A governance structure at Ugam is responsible for implementing and administering CSR Policy, in compliance with the requirements of Section 135 of the Companies Act, 2013.
+The Board of Directors of both the Companies who are ultimately accountable for the CSR projects undertaken by Ugam.

-Ugam has constituted a CSR Committee that will be responsible for the implementation of the CSR projects undertaken and who will report to Ugam’s Board of Directors.
-The CSR Committee is supported by the CSR Team, comprised of representatives from both the Companies which comprise Ugam.
+Ugam has constituted a CSR Committee at the Board level.
+The CSR Committee is supported by the CSR Team, comprised of representatives from both these companies.

 8.1 CSR Committee

-Ugam has constituted Corporate Social Responsibility Committee (the “CSR Committee”) in line with Section 135 of the Act.
+Ugam has constituted Corporate Social Responsibility Committee (the “CSR Committee”) in line with section 135 of the Companies Act, 2013 (the “Act”).
 The CSR Committee consists of following members of the Board:

 - Mrs. Mohana Nair – Chairperson